-What to do?
-Where to go? her response to the sign. prayer that we would make of Lake Superior.
-It took some talking, but it to the other end of the lake.
-Since you are reading this now, I'm guessing you know we made it.
-Throughout the years my wife and I have camped all over Michigan's U.P., as well as along the southern shore of Lake Huron in Lower the BY WILL MAINES Michigan.
-We camped for several years at all but one Ontario provincial park from Sault Ste.
+Throughout the years my wife and I have camped all over Michigan's U.P., as well as along the southern shore of Lake Huron in Lower Michigan.
+We camped several years at all but one Ontario provincial park from Sault Ste.
 Marie to Thunder Bay.
-We spooked a bull moose on a 14-mile round trip hike at the Sleeping Giant Park, and on one occasion watched in awe as a wild lightning storm came across Lake Superior toward our campground at Lake Superior Provincial Park.
-We posed for a picture with the world's largest Canada goose in Wawa, I caught trout in over a dozen Lake Superior tributary streams, and we looked out from the edge of another 300-plus-foot cliff to Old Woman Bay.
-I think we've seen just about every waterfall along the Circle Route After our years of Ontario camping, we moved on to northern Minnesota.
+We spooked a bull moose on a 14-mile round trip hike at the Sleeping Giant Park, and on one occasion watched in awe as a wild lightning storm came across Lake Superior toward our campground at Lake Superior Provincial We posed for a picture with the world's largest Canada goose in Wawa, I caught trout in over a dozen Lake Superior tributary streams, and we looked out from the edge of another 300-plus-foot cliff to Old Woman Bay.
+I think we've seen just about every waterfall along the Circle Route THIRD PLACE, 2018 FIRST PLACE, 2022 SECOND PLACE, 2020 After our years Ontario camping, we moved on to northern Minnesota.
 So far, we've camped at every campground from Duluth to the Canada border with the exception of Tettegouche State Park. which is almost impossible to get a site at during the summer.
 More waterfalls, especially those at Gooseberry, Judge Magney, Temperance River and Cascades parks are worth a lengthy trip just to see them.
 My wife's biggest desire on a future camping trip is to see another moose.
-Just twice has she ever seen one, so we keep hoping Minnesota might show us another sometime in the future.
-Our only far western camping trip took us to the Bighorn Mountains in Wyoming.
+Just twice has she ever seen one, so we keep hoping Minnesota might show us another sometime in the Our only far western camping trip took us to the Bighorn Mountains in Wyoming.
 More beautiful country you couldn't ask for.
 There I climbed about half the way up 13,175-foot Cloud Peak, caught trout from several streams, and looked in awe from a forest service lookout over land that had been devastated by a recent many-thousandacre forest fire.
 In recent years we have To MAINES, Pg.
 9